vncnttan/productivity-obsidian-notes/BINUS/Semester 5/✨Compilation Technique.md

 Please translate the code to intermediate code generation!

 Pascal --> C --> Assembly --> Machine Language
+- Assembler
-- Assembler: Translating from assembly to machine language `Under the hood: when you include stdio.h in C, it will copy the entire code of stdio into your code`
+  Translating from assembly to machine language
+	`Under the hood: when you include stdio.h in C, it will copy the entire code of stdio into your code`
 - Linker
   If there are multiple object files, the linker combines them into a single executable file.